 OWN-OCCUPATION DISABILITY INSURANCE EXPLAINED

-The goal here is to help you understand the importance of an important feature that should be on a disability insurance (DI) policy: the True Own Occupation Definition of Total Disability
+The goal here is to help you understand the importance of a key feature in a disability insurance (DI) policy: the True Own Occupation Definition of Total Disability

 A disability insurance policy is the best way for anyone to protect their income.
 Statistics say nearly 3 in 10 working adults will suffer an accident or illness of 90 days or longer at some point during their career.A DI policy with own-occ benefits can help protect professionals in your own occupation.
 It can provide a benefit when you are unable, due to injury or sickness, to perform the material and substantial duties of your own occupation.